Nicky66667/Java-Puzzle-Game/README.md

 - Resetting the Game: Click the "Replay" menu item to reset the game to its initial state.
 - Exiting the Application: Click the "Close" menu item to exit the application.

+### Run Application

+Run Main.java to start the application.